amzn/service-model-swift-code-generate/README.md

 ## The ServiceModel Protocol

 The `ServiceModel` protocol represents the parsed service model and provides access to descriptions of the operations, fields and errors.
-This library provides `SwaggerServiceModel` that conforms to this protocol and will parse a Swagger 2.0 specification file.

 ## The ModelClientDelegate protocol